-There are no loans, quasi-loans or other dealings in favour of directors, their controlled bodies corporate and connected entities (2021: Nil).
+There are no loans, quasi-loans or other dealings in favour of directors, their controlled bodies corporate and connected entities as at 31 December 2023 (2022: Nil).

-No director of the Company had a material interest, directly or indirectly, in any significant transactions, arrangements and contracts in relation to the Company's business to which the Company was or is a party that subsisted at the end of the year or at any time during the year (2021: None).
+No director of the Company had a material interest, directly or indirectly, in any significant transactions, arrangements and contracts in relation to the Company's business to which the Company was or is a party that subsisted at the end of the year or at any time during the year (2022: None).
 At the end of the year, the directors of the Company has nil interests with the share option scheme and share award scheme.